 The Office of Export Enforcement has a list of Red Flags that you may want to review to stay proactive and compliant under the USML Regulations.

-Figuring out if your products or technology are regulated by the Export Administration Regulations, EAR 15 cfr 730 774, and under the respective Commerce Control List (CCL) requires detailed application and experience.
+Figuring out if your products or technology are regulated by the Export Regulations, EAR 15 cfr 730 774, and under the respective Commerce Control List (CCL) requires detailed application and experience.
 Companies find themselves falling short of EAR compliance regulations.
 As a result, they find themselves subject to fines and penalties.

 Common failures include encryption regulations in Category 5 part 2 of the CCL.
 Exporters often need help in these areas.
-Companies should also pay special attention to EAR regulations that overlap and conflict with each other.
+Companies should also pay special attention to export regulations that overlap and conflict with each other.
 Examples include the Commerce Control List and the U.S. Munitions List.

-If you are facing possible criminal or civil liability under the US Export Administration Regulation or EAR compliance with export control law requirements or need help with compliance, call 1-866-601-5518.
+If you are facing possible criminal or civil liability under the US Export Administration Regulations or EAR compliance with export control law requirements or need help with compliance, call 1-866-601-5518.
 Call our ITAR compliance lawyers.
 FREE INITIAL CONSULTATION.